Thank you for your service

 About Chanelle:

-Intimate Family Wedding at Gray Bridge Wedding Venue, Sultan, WA; PC Joanna Monger Photography
+Wedding Venue, Sultan, WA; PC Joanna Monger Photography

-A Ring Bearer with Personality:
+A Ring Bearer with Personality

 A hush fell…